JaneJeon/objection-authorize/README.md

 Since neither role-acl nor accesscontrol allow you to _just_ check the request body (they don't parse the `$.foo.bar` syntax for the ACL rule keys), if you want to check _only_ the request, you need to put custom properties.

 So the default allows checks such as `{Fn: 'EQUALS', args: {true: $.req.body.confirm}}` (useful when trying to require that a user confirm deletion of a resource, for example) by attaching the "true" and "false" values as part of the property of the resource!!

-However, note that these properties will _overwrite_ the properties of the resource, so be sure to set this to null, {} or whatever when you're running on queries on such resource to avoid attribute name collision.

 </details>